Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Explicit particular solutions

-\underline{A single species} Let us consider now the presence of only one species with a generic barotropic index $\omega\neq 1$ and $\rho_{0s}=\rho_0$.
-In this case, considering a positive density $\rho_0>0$, the solution reads as follows,
+Let us consider now the presence of only one species with a generic barotropic index $\omega\neq 1$ and $\rho_{0s}=\rho_0$.
+In this case, considering a positive density $\rho_0>0$, the solution reads as follows,:

-with $\tau\in(-\infty,0)$.
+with domain $\tau\in(-\infty,0)$.
+The form of this function is shown in Fig. \ref{fig:a_pos} for different values of $\omega$.
 The isotropic case is included in the above expression as the limit $P\to0$, and it explicitly reads

 This solution contains, as a particular case, the universe filled with dust $(\omega=0)$, which corresponds to the well-known Heckmann-Sch\"ucking \cite{Heckmann-Schucking} solution.
+Another particular case is the one presented in Ref.~\cite{deCesare:2019suk}, involving an ekpyrotic fluid ($\omega=3$) with an additional stiff-matter component, which can be included in \eqref{sol_a_single_matter_pos} by the replacement commented above $P\to (P+\frac{\kappa}{3}\rho_{0{\rm stiff}})^{1/2}$.

-This solution has been found in several (implicit) forms in the literature (see, for instance, Ref.~\cite{Jacobs:1968A}), but, to the best of our knowledge, it has not been given in this simple and explicit form, which we could obtain due to the gauge choice.
+The solution \eqref{sol_a_single_matter_pos} has been found in several (implicit) forms in the literature (see, for instance, Ref.~\cite{Jacobs:1968A}), but, to the best of our knowledge, it has not been given in this simple and explicit form, which we could obtain due to the gauge choice.
 Although the change to the cosmological time cannot be carried out explicitly for finite values of $\tau$, as will be detailed in the next section, where we will study the asymptotics of this solution, it is possible to do it for the limit of small and large volumes.

 Moreover, let us also consider a negative density $\rho_0<0$, which includes the particular case of a negative cosmological constant and no other matter content.
 In such a case, as commented above, there is no solution for the isotropic $(P=0)$ model, while, for $P\neq 0$, the scale factor evolves as